Splintdewolfcry/Lilo/content/Exactement/Transfomers/A Complete Journal.md

 #### Cue:  Amplitude and bit depth

 - Sound is made by changes in air pressure at frequencies that are audible to humans.
 The **[[amplitude]]** of a sound describes the sound pressure level at any given instant and is measured in decibels (dB). *We perceive the amplitude as loudness*.
 To give you an example, a normal speaking voice is under 60 dB, and a rock concert can be at around 125 dB, pushing the limits of human hearing.

+- In digital audio, each audio sample records the amplitude of the audio wave at a point in time.
+The **bit depth** of the sample determines with how much precision this amplitude value can be described.
+The higher the bit depth, the more faithfully the digital representation approximates the original continuous sound wave.